Delhi polls: AAP releases manifesto with focus on health, education and electricity

 The Aam Aadmi Party report card and what people feel

 Sisodia said that the party guarantees quality education, health, clean water and 24-hour electricity to Delhiites if voted to power again.
-The Kejriwal-led party also promised doorstep delivery of ration, free pilgrimage to 10 lakh senior citizens.
+The Kejriwal-led party also promised doorstep delivery of ration and free pilgrimage to 10 lakh senior citizens.

 The manifesto also promises Rs 1 crore compensation to kin of a safai karamchari if he dies on duty.
 The party said its vision is to make every family prosperous and it will continue to work for full statehood to Delhi.